Associate Degree

 - Prerequisite:None.

-This course covers the day-to-day operation and management of real property including: marketing procedures, leases, maintenance, accounting and economics, recordkeeping, management forms, legal requirement, laws, human relations, employer responsibilities and management.
+This course covers the day-to-day operation and management of real property including: marketing procedures, leases, maintenance, accounting and economics, record keeping, management forms, legal requirements, laws, human relations, employer responsibilities and management.

 Upon completion of this course, the student will be able to: